bayesimpact/bayes-developer-setup/README.md

 ## Install

+Make sure that you are logged-in to the github.com to run hub commands.
+You can test this by running a random hub command like

+    hub issue

+Log in with your github username and password.
+No need to create Access Tokens.

-You can install it without downloading the repo yourself by downloading and running `install.sh` (no need to clone the repo yourself).
+You can install this tool without downloading the repo yourself by downloading and running `install.sh` (no need to clone the repo yourself).

 ## Tests